Saint Ignatius College Geelong

 Has displayed significant involvement at a high standard in cultural presentations and performance

 College colours are awarded to students in special recognition of their outstanding achievement over a sustained period of time.
-There are three levels of College Colours that a student can be awarded – Bronze, Silver, Gold or Platinum.
+There are four levels of College Colours that a student can be awarded – Bronze, Silver, Gold or Platinum.

 Bronze - Five Loyola Awards in any category.